Anonymous0001000/Explaining-anomaly-classification-in-graphs/README.md

-_This repository provides an implementation of the method presented in the paper_ *Explaining anomaly classification in graphs*
+__This repository provides an implementation of the method presented in the paper__

+*Explaining anomaly classification in graphs*

 The paper is currently under review at ICDM 2021.

-#title Dependencies:
+# Dependencies:
 Currently works with
 * tensorflow==1.14.0
 * keras==2.2.4